Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/3az-presentation/guide.en-gb.md

 updated: 2025-04-28
 ---

+>[!primary]
+>
+> Important Notice - Evolution of Bare Metal 3-AZ Offering
+>
+> Starting May 2025, the delivery model for Bare Metal servers in the Paris 3-AZ region is significantly evolving.
+The previous paradigm of mandatory delivery in clusters of 3 servers (one in each availability zone) will be discontinued.
+>
+> Key changes:
+> - Customers will now be able to freely select the exact number of servers they require.
+> - The distribution of servers across different availability zones (AZ) will be fully customizable.
+> - No obligation to deploy in all three zones simultaneously.
+>
+> Important: The information presented in this guide, particularly concerning the mandatory cluster deployment and potentially the user experience reflecting this model, primarily applies to customers whose servers were delivered *before May 2025* under the previous cluster model.
+New deployments starting May 2025 will benefit from the flexibility of the new model, and potentially an adapted interface experience.
+For any questions regarding this evolution or to adapt your existing infrastructure, please contact your account manager or OVHcloud support.
+>

 ## Objective

 OVHcloud offers its innovative Bare Metal service in the [3-AZ region](/links/bare-metal/regions), a significant development in the company's regionalization strategy.
 This service, available in the Paris metropolitan area, sets a new industry standard for reliability and performance in Bare Metal servers.